lucasushi/lueshen-old-blog/_posts/2016-08-28-Some-ideas-about-Fraternities-and-Sororities.markdown

 ---
 layout:     post
-title:      "Some Ideas About Fraternities and Sororities"
+title:      "Some Ideas About Fraternities and Sororities (FWD Junjie)"
 subtitle:   " \"We are willing to offer help\""
 date:       2016-08-20 09:20:00
 author:     “Lucas”